 All of our country cottages have an electric oven and hob, a dishwasher, microwave, fridge with ice box or a fridge freezer, cafetieres, Freeview TVs, DVD players, and rural wifi.
 We do our best to make things easier for you when you come to stay at Stonehayes Farm, so we supply all the bed linen and towels*, tea towels, dishcloths – even down to a welcome pack of milk, teabags, coffee and sugar so you don’t need to worry about picking anything up en route.
 If you have babies or toddlers just let us know and we can provide a cot, highchair and stairgate; our smaller holiday cottages have wood-burners so we supply logs for these from October to April.

 Outside, each property has its own garden with outdoor furniture and a barbecue for use from April to October.
 All cottages have use of the shared grounds so there’s heaps of room for children to run around and play, for a game of rounders or football, and there’s a play area with a climbing frame, swings and a slide, a trampoline, a play house and football goals.
 What’s really nice is to stroll down the fields and along the River Luv on a summers evening; then you can come back to Stonehayes and watch the sunset before you turn in for the night.
-When you get up in the morning, get your shoes on and go and see if the hens have laid any eggs for breakfast.

 There’s also a shared games room for all guests; it has a pool table, table tennis, table football, board games, and toys for younger children.
 This tends to be a popular place for the Dads to hang out as well as the kids!
 Another useful shared facility is the freezer room in one of the outbuildings; if you go to a farm shop nearby and come back with some locally reared meat or freshly caught fish but don’t want to eat it straightaway, you can pop it in the freezer for another day.